galeone/sa/README.md

   }
 });
 ```
-In the example above we do a POST request to /wow and we expect to obtain a JSON object in respose.
+In the example above we do a POST request to /wow and we expect to obtain a JSON object in response.

 We could specify JSON or XML for the expected format of the response.
 Empty field means HTML.